How Much Does It Cost to Live in Vancouver?

 Vancouver is one of Canada’s most densely populated cities and of North America.
-Situated in the lower mainland, British Columbia, it has a population of over 2,581,000 and an area of about 115 Km2.
-It is Canada’s third-largest metropolitan city as well as the most ethnically and linguistically diverse cities.
-The city has constantly been named in the list of top 5 worldwide cities for quality of life and livability.
+It is Canada’s third-largest metropolitan city as well as the most ethnically and linguistically diverse city.
 For ten consecutive years, the Economist Intelligence Unit has placed it at the top of most well-living cities in the world.
 The city is a permanent home to TED conferences since 2014 and has held the distinct honor of holding a number of international events.

 Housing and Utilities Cost in Vancouver